Dash-Industry-Forum/Conformance-Regression-Test-Framework/README.md

 ## Usage

+$database_name and $database_url in ConnectToDb should be set according to the actual database name and url.

-Launch the page on a web browser and provide a list of DASH test vectors (MPD files) that need to be tested.
+Launch the page on a web browser, enter valid username and password (that is used for test assets database).
+This should populate the text area on the web page with a list of DASH-IF test vectors hosted on the test assets database.

 "Create References" option can be selected to create original test results, which can then be compared with the next batch of test results.